in3rtial/ift6561_simulation_stochastique/homeworks/homework_1/homework_1.md

 ~~~

 This yield a value of 226 bits to represent 52!.
-If t without order was meant, then
+If the order is not important,
 0 bits would be needed since there would be only one possible state (all of the cards).

-## Exercise 1 a)
+## Exercise 1 d)

-*If the period length is 2^31 −2 (many widely-used classical LCGs have that value),*
+*If the period length is 2^31 -2 (many widely-used classical LCGs have that value),*
 *what is the maximal value of t for which we can have all the possibilities?*